-In this weeks blog post I’m taking a look at supplementing our diet and vitamin B12.
+There are so many questions about B12, probably more than any other vitamin.
+Questions such as: Do you need to supplement your diet and vitamin B12?
 What is vitamin B12?
 What does it do?
 Where does it come from?
 Why do meat eaters need it as much as vegan plant based eaters?
 How much do we need?
 What happens if you don’t get enough B12? and Where can you get B12 from?

-Regular readers will know that I’ve recently completed my Food for Life (FFL) instructors course in Washington DC.
-It was brilliant meeting so many like minded people and having fascinating discussions on a variety of subjects.
+When I completed my Food for Life (FFL) instructors course in Washington DC, it was brilliant meeting so many like minded people and having fascinating discussions on a variety of subjects.
 One of which was taking supplements.
 If we follow a vegan plant based diet do we need to?

 The short answer is unless you’re prescribed by a doctor you should never supplement, with one exception – B12.
 This applies to meat eaters as well as people who follow vegan plant based plans.